ZRamirez/udemy-project/README.md

 # Angular - The Complete Guide (2020) final project

-#Host Site

-This project is currently avaiable at the following URL: https://udemy-8da80.web.app/
+This project is currently avaiable at the following URL: https://udemy-8da80.web.app/ through Firebase.

 This project demonstrates the basic concepts of Angular such as Components, Databinding, Services and Dependency Injections, Routing, HTTP Requests, and Authentication